Cultural Alliance of Maine Pilot Project

 - create pathways for ongoing peer-to-peer learning and information exchange.

-With generous support from The Onion Foundation, Morton-Kelly Charitable Trust, Virginia Hodgkins Somers Foundation, and Libra Foundation, CAM hired Carla Pugliese as the Pilot Project Director to lead the work of convening stakeholders, assessing needs, researching comparable sector-wide alliances, building bridges with state government and other sectors, and determining next steps following the pilot project period.
+With generous support from The Onion Foundation, Morton-Kelly Charitable Trust, Virginia Hodgkins Somers Foundation, and Libra Foundation, in March 2021 CAM hired a Pilot Project Director to lead the work of convening stakeholders, assessing needs and identifying gaps, researching comparable sector-wide alliances, building bridges with state government and other sectors, and determining next steps following the pilot project period.

-Everyone involved in Maine’s arts and culture communities is invited to engage in this pilot initiative–nonprofits and for-profits, organizations and individual artists, makers and storytellers.
-Cultural Alliance of Maine is committed to working across the spectrum and across the state.
+Everyone involved in Maine’s arts and culture communities is invited to engage in this Alliance–nonprofits and for-profits, organizations and individual artists, makers and storytellers.
+The Cultural Alliance of Maine is committed to working across the spectrum and across the state.

 - Newsletter: Sign up for the Cultural Alliance of Maine newsletter.

 - Monthly Convenings: In 2022, CAM is hosting free, hour-long community convenings the first Friday of each month.
 Sign up here.

 - Email: Drop a note to email@example.com with questions, ideas or just to connect!